PipeRift/AttributesExtension/Readme.md

-# JinkCore
+# Attributes Extension
-An Unreal Engine 4 plugin that adds game-focused features and improvements to the engine.
+Attributes Extension is a lightweight plugin that adds a very **intuitive, easy and flexible attribute system** to UE4.
+This can be very easily integrated into game systems like buffs, areas, spells, abilities, or any other kind of gameplay mechanic.